Current: v3 [2020–2021]

-The name Lichter Raum refers to a room full of brightness; a place that seems most suitable for creative tasks.
-A deliberate choice in 2006 – my studio work was bound to daytime while the night was spent on research or listening to music.
-Back then Lichter Raum [v1] was merely a credit on releases.
-To call it a home studio would have been an exaggeration.
-A computer tower and a midprice set of headphones was my entry into music production then.
+The title was a deliberate choice in the summer of 2006 – my studio work was bound to daytime while the night was spent on research and listening sessions.
+Around that time ›Lichter Raum‹ [v1] was just a windows computer tower plus a midprice set of headphones – a low-budget entry into music production then.

 periphery.

-Adam Audio A3X Active Studio Monitor
+Adam Audio A3X Active Studio Monitor System

-Roland Duo-Capture Ex USB Audio Interface
+Roland Duo-Capture Ex USB Audio Interface (24bit)

 Tascam DR-05 Digital Audio Recorder

-beyerdynamic DT 770 Pro Closed Studio Headphones
+DT 770 Pro Closed Studio Headphones

-MacBook Pro (Mid 2012)
+MacBook Pro (Mid 2012) | MacOS Mojave

 Ableton Push 1